HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 ```
 The binary will be stored in the dist folder.

-## Creating a Linux OS executable of Adonis
+## Creating a Linux OS executable of Anat
 The process is similar to what is explained in the previous sections.
 The good thing in Linux is that binaries like this tool don't get executed by just making the user double click them, they need to be run from the terminal after chmod +x makes them executable.

 # Enhancements/TODO